IamFluidic/Her/README.md

 Love Website
 A romantic React application with interactive challenges leading to a heartfelt proposal.

-The main branch contains original code, which has lot of feature missing.
+The main branch contains original code, which has a lot of features missing.
-Fot-testing branch contains added feature.
+"For-testing" branch includes the added feature.

 Getting Started